-3. The corresponding course in the UT degree plan will determine the minimum grade requirement to obtain the CR grade (i.e., if the UT course requires a C- or better, the student must have earned the equivalent of C- or better on the exchange course to receive a CR; in the absence of a specified minimum grade requirement, the standard is an equivalent of D- or better).

-4. Courses taken on exchange programs with the CR grade option may be counted toward any requirements for the degree except courses being applied toward the 42-hour, UT core curriculum requirements.

-5. No matter how many exchange courses a student takes, no more than four courses with the CR grade can be applied toward the degree.

-6. Once a course is placed on the UT record the grade designation may not be changed.
+- university does not follow the same academic calendar at UT Austin the student must make this request before 60% of the course completion (usually about 9 weeks from the start of class). - 3.
+The corresponding course in the UT degree plan will determine the minimum grade requirement to obtain the CR grade (i.e., if the UT course requires a C- or better, the student must have earned the equivalent of C- or better on the exchange course to receive a CR; in the absence of a specified minimum grade requirement, the standard is an equivalent of D- or better). - 4.
+Courses in the engineering degree program taken on exchange programs with the CR grade option may be counted toward any requirements for the degree except courses being applied toward the 42-hour, UT core curriculum requirements. - 5.
+No matter how many exchange courses a student takes, no more than two exchange courses per semester and no more than four total exchange courses with the CR grade can be applied toward the degree. - 6.
+Once a course is placed on the UT record the grade designation may not be changed.